A dwelling in a green area having a 7 star NatHERS rating

 For cooling dominant houses, allow enough ventilation openings to habitable rooms.
 This allows a breezeway to form between one window in a room to another window in another room.
 Introducing natural ventilation is an effective way of reducing artificial cooling energy demand.

-Going Beyond 6 Star Energy Rating
+Going Beyond NatHERS Energy Rating

 If your target is beyond the minimum energy compliance requirements of NCC 2019, or, you want to build a house that requires heating and cooling energy demand, you can achieve higher stars in NatHERS star bands.
 Consequently, NCC 2022 requires all new dwellings to obtain a NatHERS Certificate with a 7 star energy rating.